Web1776/Framework-of-Oz/readme.md

 'priority'		=> 'high',		//[STR] [Metabox priority](http://codex.wordpress.org/Function_Reference/add_meta_box)
 'post_types'	=> '*',			//[STR, ARR, NULL] can be spelled `post_type` as well and must be either an array or comma separated string listing all the [custom] Post Types this metabox will appear on.
 If `'*'` is passed, then the metabox gets applied to every post type!
 'fields'		=> array(), 	//[ARR] *REQUIRED* List of arrays, each containing a field to display.
 Possible values are listed below.
-'templates'		=> array() 		//[STR, ARR, NULL] Taking the same argument types as `post_type`, this list contains all the post/page templates this metabox will appear on.
+'templates'		=> array(), 	//[STR, ARR, NULL] Taking the same argument types as `post_type`, this list contains all the post/page templates this metabox will appear on.
 Note that the template name must contain the extension, ie `template-demo.php`
+'callback'		=> false, 		//[FUNCTION] A function to call when the metabox is displayed.
+The function is passed a single object, $this, which contains the entire metabox instance.
 ```